Rahul Banerjee (chemist)

-Rahul Banerjee (Bengali:রাহুল ব্যানার্জি, born 1978) is a Bengali Indian organic chemist and a professor at the department of chemical sciences of the Indian Institute of Science Education and Research, Kolkata.
-Banerjee, a fellow of the Royal Society of Chemistry, is known for his studies in the field of Metal–organic framework designing.
+Rahul Banerjee (born 1978) is a Bengali Indian organic chemist and a professor at the department of chemical sciences of the Indian Institute of Science Education and Research, Kolkata.
+Banerjee, a fellow of the Royal Society of Chemistry, was known for his studies in the field of Metal–organic framework designing.
 The Council of Scientific and Industrial Research, the apex agency of the Government of India for scientific research, awarded him the Shanti Swarup Bhatnagar Prize for Science and Technology, one of the highest Indian science awards, for his contributions to chemical sciences in 2018.
 (Note: Long link - please select award year to see details) Currently he is one of the associate editor of international peer-review journal Journal of the American Chemical Society.